KevinJump/uSync-Legacy/readme.md

 they control how the configuration is written in and out, manage things like internal IDs so your settings can move between Umbraco installations.

-Serializers do the heavy lifting of usync, and live in the uSync.Core package, you can use this package to programmatically import and export data to Umbraco.
+Serializers do the heavy lifting of uSync, and live in the uSync.Core package, you can use this package to programmatically import and export data to Umbraco.

 ### Handlers